Chronowanderer/aLBcells-for-HDsystem/README.md

 Please strictly follow the corresponding instructions, including returning to the default settings after simulation.

 If you want to skip the time-consuming training phase or reduplicate simulation results in the paper, please download MAT files from [Kaggle](https://kaggle.com/chronowanderer/albcells-for-hdsystem-simulation-results), load them as training simulation results, and only run the testing section in main codes.
-Note S8 Fig is plotted from aLB_aLB2HD_FigS8.m in this way.
+S8 Fig is plotted from aLB_aLB2HD_FigS8.m in this way.

 ## What are the files
 Figs folder: Figures plotted in the paper based on simulation results provided above.

 RealData_CIRC_Manson folder: MATLAB extension files with 3 independent HD trajectory data from the 20-minute real-time rat recording used for simulations.
+Also provided as supporting information in the paper.
 Figs 1-8 and S1-S7 Figs show simulation results based on the data only with Subject 1.
 S8 Fig shows simulation results based on the data with all 3 subjects.
+We thank Daniel Manson for providing this real HD trajectory data.

 Matlab scripts: See the starting comments of each file for details.